jmarualgit/odin-recipes/README.md

 Coded purely in HTML.

-2024-01-26
+2024-01-26; 2024-01-27
 ## Update: Adding CSS
-Progressing through the course and [this lesson](https://www.theodinproject.com/lessons/foundations-the-cascade) pushes forward and instructs to add CSS throughout the website.
+Progressing through the lessons in this course and [to add basic font css](https://www.theodinproject.com/lessons/foundations-the-cascade) and to add [styling related to paddings and margins](https://www.theodinproject.com/lessons/foundations-block-and-inline).